 Highly accurate, portable and robust 3D laser scanning technology is an efficient alternative to traditional survey capture where a large amount of detail is required.

-Recon are professionals in the capture and preparation of LiDAR and other aerial mapping data via UAV and helicopter.
-Their experience includes mapping a wide variety of landforms, offering hundreds of hours of experience and utilising fast, cost-effective data capture technology.
+Recon are professionals in the capture and preparation of UAV and helicopter-based aerial mapping data.
+Their experience includes mapping a wide variety of landscapes and physical structures, offering decades of experience and utilising fast, cost-effective data capture technology.

 Recon staff come from a

 variety of backgrounds, from surveying and aerial mapping, to manufacturing and

 Recon’s UAV fleet is operated by trained pilots with significant flying and data collection experience.
-Our team operate both fixed-wing and multi-rotor UAVs and ensure the quick dissemination of data to clients.
+Our team operate a fleet of advanced UAVs and ensure the quick dissemination of data to clients.